- Click On Orange Button Above For Free 'Insider' RICA Report

 The purpose of the RICA exam is to make sure that candidates have the necessary training to deliver effective reading instruction to students.
 The goal is that students will have the ability to appreciate and interpret all kinds of texts.

 You’re advised to begin your test prep as early as possible to avoid risking delaying your credential and having to pay expensive RICA testing fees a second or third time.
-Be sure you use a high quality RICA test prep materials from the very beginning.
+Be sure you use a high quality RICA study guide from the very beginning.
 Don’t waste critical review time with free RICA practice test questions and study materials.

 California has contracted the Evaluation Systems at Pearson to assist in the development and administration of the exam.